jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 ```

 ### H.  Wrapping Up
-* At this point, this project only provides the default Splash page of Ruby on Rails.
-The scripts in this chapter will be
-necessary throughout the rest of the project.
 * Enter the command "sh git_check.sh".
 There should be no new files or changes left to add.
 * Enter the command "git push origin 01-02-basic_scripts".
 * Go to the GitHub repository and click on the "Compare and pull request" button for this 2-basic_scripts branch.